Customers

 Nurturing Human Resources Who Can Take a Scientific Approach

 As part of our basic education on quality management, we teach the basics of statistical quality control (SQC) and machine learning.
-In order to increase the practical application of machine learning, we have been nurturing core human resources through problem solving in the workplace.
-We have held the TICO SQC Convention for 40 years to share best practices of each business division and hone collective skills.
+Furthermore, we develop core human resources through problem solving in the workplace, and these individuals lead efforts to apply machine learning in practice.
+We have also held the TICO SQC Convention for 41years to share internal case studies.

 Nurturing Human Resources Who Can Perform Risk Assessment of Product Safety